jacktday/boltztools/README_custom_residue_processor.md

    pip install rdkit numpy
    ```

-2. Make sure your `chemtempgen.py` file is in the same directory or in your Python path.
+2. If Meeko is not installed as a package, make sure your `chemtempgen.py` file is in the same directory or in your Python path.

-3. Ensure the Boltz source code is available in the `src/` directory.
+3. If Boltz is not installed as a packagae, ensure the Boltz source code is available in the `src/` directory.

 ## Usage